 If we’re committed to being anti-racist and not just an ally (yes, there is a nuanced difference) then we have to engage in a conscious effort to unpack our own racism; eliminating the barriers we unconsciously put up when we’re made aware that something we’ve stated, shared or done is racist.

 It probably comes as no surprise that it’s incredibly challenging for White People; myself included, to reconcile the fact that we all internalize, carry and perpetuate racist ideas and behaviours.
 Many of us would never consider ourselves willing participants in racism and the harm it inflicts, but the truth is, whether we’re capable of admitting it or not; we are.
-Racism is not just about explicit, violently bigoted, hate-filled ideologies, it’s also hidden within implicit bias that’s fueled by systemic and structural racism.
+Racism is not just about explicit, bigoted and hate-filled ideologies, it’s also hidden within implicit bias fueled by systemic and structural racism.
 Confronting them; including harmful stereotypes and racial discrimination A graphic link to a post on Transatlantic Notes called Confronting Implicit Bias & The Racism That Fuels Itagainst Black, Indigenous and People of Colour (BIPOC) is often where becoming an anti-racist begins.

 When it comes to healing America of racism, we want to heal America without pain, but without pain, there is no progress. | How to Be an Antiracist –

 How do you typically respond when someone points out that your behaviour, words or actions are racist?
 Be brutally honest with yourself.
 If you become defensive and attempt to justify your problematic behaviour; rather than addressing what you’ve been informed about, you’re most likely reacting to your own feelings of discomfort.
 While this may be a common reaction — I experience this too — it’s not an effective way to deal with something as serious as racism; it needs to be tackled head-on.
 It’s critical to remember that no quick fix will enable us to navigate unlearning implicit bias and racism easily.
-Actively working on how we react when we’re called out for conduct that is offensive, oppressive and inappropriate is, however, something we can start doing right now.
+Actively working on how we react when we’re called out for offensive, oppressive and inappropriate conduct is, however, something we can establish right now.